 My fiance was prescribed antidepressants for her depression.
 Since it takes 4-6 weeks for the meds to work the doctor wrote a letter staring I needed to stay within town the next 2 drills for the army national guard, due to me being her only emotional support and when I leave it triggers her...
 Read more »

 The ugly answer is "yes."
 Just like single-parent servicemembers have to have a childcare plan to take care of kids in the event of mobilization/deployment, the same concept applies here.
-The best advice is to work this through your chain of command and build support from the bottom up.
-Come up...Read more »
+The best advice is to work this through your chain of command and build support from the bottom up....Read more »

 The choice of a lawyer is a personal decision.
 A lawyer can navigate the court system and may be able to provide you with a reduced sentence.
 A lawyer may also know about various programs that can replace actual jail time and/or be listed on your record.
 That said, you can proceed without a lawyer....Read more »